frazier-lab/partial_kgfn/README.md

 4. optim -- codes to support acquisition function optimization
     - discrete_kgfn_optim.py -- a file containing optimization function used to solve partial_kgfn acquisition function
 5. test_functions -- test problems
-    - act_mat.py -- a SyntheticTestFunction class for AckMat problem
+    - ack_mat.py -- a SyntheticTestFunction class for AckMat problem
+    - ackley_sin.py -- a SyntheticTestFunction class for Ackley problem
+    - freesolv3.py -- a SyntheticTestFunction class for FreeSolv3 problem
+    - GPs1.py -- a SyntheticTestFunction class for GP test problem #1
+    - GPs2.py -- a SyntheticTestFunction class for GP test problem #2
     - manufacter_gp.py -- a SyntheticTestFunction class for manufacturing problem
+    - pharmaceutical.py -- a SyntheticTestFunction class for pharma problem
+    - freesolv_NN_rep3dim.csv -- a data file to construct a FreeSolv problem
 6. utils -- utilities functions
     - construct_obs_set.py -- code for constructing observation set according to the DAG of the problem
     - EIFN_optimize_acqf.py -- code for optimizing EIFN acquisition function